 Start Helping Your Loved One Now

-Recovery Unplugged has seen, firsthand, what families go through in active addiction, and this often begins with harmful enabling.
-Our trained and experienced interventionists will help you learn how to not be an enabler and work with you to guide your loved one toward treatment for alcohol or drug use disorder.
+Recovery Unplugged has seen firsthand what families go through in active addiction, which often begins with harmful enabling.
+Our trained and experienced interventionists will help you learn how not to be an enabler and work with you to guide your loved one toward treatment for alcohol or drug use disorder.
 We offer all levels of care, accept most insurances and have multiple locations across the country.
 Don’t let addiction keep you away from your loved one; they’re still in there and Recovery Unplugged is ready to help you get them back.
 Call our admissions staff 24-7 to learn more about what we can do for you and your family.